VAAP ICE Tracker: February trends

 Moving forward, I’ll post verified updates on a blog linked under the tracker on our website.
 For now, we have only a few confirmed activities we can share:

-• A VAAP staff person and client were questioned by ICE at a routine road stop.
+A VAAP staff person and client were questioned by ICE while driving together past a routine road stop.
 The VAAP staff and client had the option to assert their Fourth Amendment rights but in the moment judged it safest to instead comply with requests for information proving the client has a pending humanitarian immigration application and VAAP does indeed represent the client.
 Visit our community resource library to learn more about interacting with ICE.

-• Our law partners at the Center for Justice Reform Clinic have been contacted by three different people who were taken into immigration custody who have already been ordered removed but were seeking post-removal order immigration relief (much like the posture of asylum seeker Steven Tendo, whose unconventional ICE supervision encounter last month was heavily reported).
+Our law partners at the Center for Justice Reform Clinic have been contacted by additional people who were taken into immigration custody who have already been ordered removed but were seeking post-removal order immigration relief (much like the posture of asylum seeker Steven Tendo, whose unconventional ICE supervision encounter last month was heavily reported).

 We do not currently have other confirmed reports to share.
 The majority of reported ICE activities appear to be good faith inaccurate reports being shared to share information, or bad faith plausible reports being shared to stoke fear.
 A significant proportion of form responses are filled with threatening anti-immigrant hate in the name of the “MAGA” movement and the new federal administration.